-A description of LIBI's educational programs and campaigns to promote the awareness of dating violence, domestic violence, sexual assault, and stalking.
+A description of LIBI's educational programs and campaigns to promote the awareness and prevention of dating violence, domestic violence, sexual assault, and stalking.
+This includes LI-BI's primary prevention and awareness programs for all incoming students and new employees.